Hakuverse/BRG30-ISEA-Labs/README.md

 Then I launch my instance and from pending state it went to running state.
 <img width="1388" height="671" alt="image" src="https://github.com/user-attachments/assets/0cc2d30e-25b1-4332-8e48-cd1134bbd6f8" />

-Now I can use my VMware to connecto to the Ubtuntu VM on EC2, on my VM terminal, I first set the correct permissions `chmod 400 Hakuverse.pem` then I connect by using `ssh -I Hakuverse.pem ubuntu@13.211.234.226`
+Now I can use my VMware to connect to the Ubtuntu VM on EC2, on my VM terminal, I first set the correct permissions `chmod 400 Hakuverse.pem` then I connect by using `ssh -I Hakuverse.pem ubuntu@13.211.234.226`
 <img width="1434" height="1018" alt="image" src="https://github.com/user-attachments/assets/66d60906-b488-4a02-bc8c-621249a916b6" />

 After connected to my web server, I update the system by using `sudo apt update` and `sudo apt upgrade -y` then I install Apache Web Server by running `sudo apt install apache2 -y`